7db9a/private-ipfs-docker/README.md

 # Private IPFS Network - Docker

-Pick a setup that you are looking for, then follow the instructions.

-### Setup A: run ipfs nodes each on seperate machines on a private network.
+Create a private and dockerized ipfs network.

+## Setup

-On a single machine do [Setup](#setup) steps 1 - 6.
+On a single machine do steps 1 - 6.
 Then run steps 1, 2, 4, 6 on the other machines.

-### Setup B: run multiple ipfs nodes on a single machine.

-On a single machine do [Setup](#setup) steps 1 - 5.
-Then on the same machine, repeat steps _ for each node.

-### Setup C: run multiple ipfs nodes on seperate machines and single nodes on other machines.

-Use Setup A and Setup B as examples on how to figure that out

-## Setup

 #### 1. Download and install